cinemascience/cinema_components/readme.md

 - **updatePageNav()** Calculate the number of pages needed to display all the selected results and rebuild the page navigation widget.

 # Changelog
+### Version 2.6.1
+- Fixed incorrect behavior when databases had undefined values in the first row
 ### Version 2.6
 - Added filter parameter to Database constructor
 - Added filterSelection function to Pcoord